johnblack3/VideoBot/README.md

-# TikTokBot
+# VideoBot
-Generates videos with text from Reddit posts (or custom text) and a voiceover.
+Generates videos with text from Reddit posts (or custom text) and a voiceover (text-to-speach).

 ## Setup
 Create userinfo.txt according to the following setup: